Learn about the server.json file that contains critical configuration data for your servers.

 file might look like when populated with the configuration variables from a server:

-.
+for changes.
 To detect changes, set up an event trigger that detects file changes or a process to check the file for changes at a regular interval.

 File location